Dawood-Gondal/order-comment/README.md

 Store owners can then see these comments in the backend on the order grid and on the order view page.

+## Configuration

+There are several configuration options for this extension, which can be found at **STORES > Configuration > Commerce Enterprise > Order Comments**.

 ### Checkout view
 ![comment box closed](Screenshots/checkout_comment_closed.png)